BJP insulted Netaji by raising 'Jai Shri Ram' slogans: Mamata | Politics

 ''But they didn't do that.
 To taunt me, they shoutedslogans which had no relation to the programme.
 I was insultedin front of the prime minister of the country.
 This is their(BJP) culture,'' the Trinamool Congress boss told a rally here.

+''The actresses were telling me how they werethreatened and trolled on social media with dire consequences.

+How dare the BJP and its members intimidate daughters ofBengal?
+If our daughters are harmed in any way, we will teachthem (BJP) a lesson for life,'' the TMC supremo thundered.

-Dubbing turncoats in her party as ''betrayers'', shesaid those who have deserted the TMC in the run-up to theassembly polls will never be welcomed back.
+Dubbing turncoats in her party as ''betrayers'', shesaid those who have deserted the TMC in the run-up to thepolls will never be welcomed back.

 ''The ones who left knew they would not be gettingtickets in the coming elections.
 It is good they exited, orelse we would have thrown them out...
 Those who want to leavethe party should do that as early as possible,'' Banerjeeadded.